 3. Brew it

 A hot cup of tea tells your body it’s time to get some rest.
 Pair it with a shower, using a lavender or chamomile body wash, for ultimate relaxation before bed time.

 While it may have been on your list of things to do for a while, meditating during Mercury retrograde will help slow you, and your thoughts down (so you don’t make any crazy decisions in a retrograde-haze).

 Make yourself the number one priority until Mercury retrograde has passed.
-(And, hopefully beyond.)
-Light a candle, take or listen to soothing music before you get some shut-eye.
+Light a candle, take or listen to soothing music or a podcast before you get some shut-eye.